podenv/silverkube/README.md

 ## Usage

-- Make sure the hostname resolve to localhost, and run `systemctl stop systemd-resolved`
+- Make sure the hostname resolve to localhost

 - Start the services rootless